 The Graduate School is here to assist graduate programs with tools for recruiting great students.
-Faculty and students are the best recruiters and have discipline specific information potential students want to know.
+Faculty and students are the best recruiters and have discipline-specific information potential students want to know.
 Included below are materials for you to print out for use when attending conferences.

-Holistic Recruiting & Admissions
+Holistic Recruiting and Admissions

 Top doctoral students are a prized resource in higher education, and the recruitment of these students occurs most productively when pursued collectively.
 It is our experience that "recruitment weekends" are one of the most effective graduate recruitment strategies.